Aspose/releases.aspose.com/content/en/tasks/net/new-releases/aspose.tasks-for-.net-24.8-(dlls-only).md

   {{< Releases/ReleasesFileFeatures >}}
       <h4>Description</h4><div class="HTMLDescription">It contains Aspose.Tasks for .NET 24.8 (DLLs Only) release.</div>
   {{< /Releases/ReleasesFileFeatures >}}

+{{< Releases/ReleasesHeading h4txt="Notable Features">}}
+{{< Common/wrapper class="HTMLDescription">}}
+{{% Releases/ReleasesFileFeatures %}}

+Ensure seamless integration with your existing .NET projects and add optimized calculation accuracy and task scheduling to your platform-independent C# applications with Aspose.Tasks for .NET 24.8 (DLLs only package).

+### Optimize Task Rescheduling in .NET Apps

+With the newest release of the C# tasks management API, you can work with an accurate task rescheduling functionality using the refined `RescheduleUncompletedWorkToStartAfter` logic.

+### Enhanced Duration Calculations

+Make full use of the updated calculations for `ActualDuration`, `Duration`, and `Finish` properties in Aspose.Tasks for .NET to guarantee meticulous project timelines in your .NET solutions.

+### Elevated Task Tracking

+We have now implemented effective task progress tracking features into the .NET library with precise Stop/Resume property calculations across Windows, Linux, and macOS platforms.

+> You can view the list of all new features, enhancements, and bug fixes introduced in this release by visiting [Aspose.Tasks for .NET 24.8 Release Notes](https://releases.aspose.com/tasks/net/release-notes/2024/aspose-tasks-for-net-24-8-release-notes/).

+{{% /Releases/ReleasesFileFeatures %}}

+{{< /Common/wrapper >}}
+{{< /Releases/ReleasesFileFeatures >}}

  {{< /Releases/ReleasesFileArea >}}
 {{< /Releases/ReleasesWapper >}}